 Here’s an example – a good one – of Orange Blossom.
 Compare to the incomparable Paganini at the end and, musician or not, you’ll understand the differences and therefore the difficulty facing the girl who was weaned on Symphony Fare.

 I was famous for my “playing by ear.”
-Even scolded for time to time on my over-reliance on it.
+Even scolded from time to time on my over-reliance on it.

-But even when I was being told that I was relying too much on my ear, to the point that it was detrimental to the “fundamentals” of sheet music and the vaunted “sight reading” I still almost always had the backup of the sheet music there.
+But even when I was being told that I was relying too much on my ear, to the point that it was detrimental to the “fundamentals” of sheet music and the vaunted “sight reading” my teachers loved so much, I still almost always had the backup of the sheet music there.

 But a few things happened: